What is Negative SEO and Does it Matter?

 What to do:

-- Set up Google alerts for review sites you’re on, with your business name in quotes, so you’re notified anytime someone mentions you there.
+• Set up Google alerts for review sites you're on, with your business name in quotes, so you're notified anytime someone mentions you there.

-- Stay on top of your existing profiles and create further alerts on social media platforms, especially those you don’t use.
+• Stay on top of your existing profiles and create further alerts on social media platforms, especially those you don't use.
 Consider creating a profile to reserve your business name.

 Hacking your site

 This is far and away the least likely tact for a competitor to take simply to downrank a website.
 Chances are that a hack is for far more nefarious reasons, so the practices put in place to safeguard your site from general attacks will also protect you from these.
-What a negative SEO hack would most likely look like is someone getting into your CMS and creating ghost pages full of content intended to tank your rankings.
+A negative SEO hack would most likely look like someone getting into your CMS and creating ghost pages full of content intended to tank your rankings.
 This generally means content and links to known scam websites.

 What to do:

-How Relevant Is This, Really?
+How Relevant Is This?

-Leave A Comment
+Leave a Comment